pretix/pretix-docs/docs/tutorial/payment.md

 We will then check the box to confirm that we have understood the special conditions that apply to bank transfers as a payment provider in pretix and the box next to "Enable payment method".
 Then, we will click the :btn:Save: button and return to the payment settings.
-Bank transfer, gift card, and Stripe should all have a green ":material-check: Enabled" tag next to them now.
+Bank transfer, gift card, and Stripe should all have a green ":fa3-check: Enabled" tag next to them now.

 !!!
 Note
     By default, the pretix software is not able to monitor payments arriving at your bank account.